 Self-care is vital to the harmony of your relationship.
 You get married to share your life with someone — your happiness, love, aspirations, and dreams, but how can you share those things if you don’t have them?
 Your happiness is your responsibility; it’s not something that someone else can give you.

 Analyze what brings you peace and do more of that.
 Put together a go-to list of things you can do to recharge.
-For example, your list might include things like getting your hair done, taking long showers, gardening, reading a book, etc. If we take care of ourselves, we will be more emotionally available for our spouse.
+For example, your list of self-care activities might include things like getting your hair done, taking long showers, gardening, reading a book, etc. If we take care of ourselves, we will be more emotionally available for our spouse.

 18. Revisit Your Vows